 A year or so of poor performance for the Turkish Lira saw the currency become one of the most talked-about on the planet - for all the wrong reasons.
 But in a remarkable reversal of fortunes, the rebounding lira is now opening up a world of opportunity for investors.

-Following a turbulent couple of years, the lira is seriously undervalued.
-Last year’s failed coup, coupled with security concerns, saw the currency plummet by 17 percent in 2016, affecting economic and investor confidence.
+Following a turbulent couple of years, the Lira is severely undervalued.
+Last year's failed coup, coupled with security concerns, saw the currency plummet by 17 percent in 2016, affecting economic and investor confidence.

-Today, the lira is the cheapest currency among emerging markets.
-However, the currency is climbing back against the dollar, with 15 percent gains this year.
-With analysts saying the only way is up, the lira potentially offers some of the highest returns of any currency in the world, and foreign funds and investors are getting ready to buy up big.
+Today, the Lira is the cheapest currency among emerging markets.
+However, the money is climbing back against the dollar, with 15 percent gains this year.
+With analysts saying the only way is up, the Lira potentially offers some of the highest returns of any currency in the world, and foreign funds and investors are getting ready to buy up big.

 Turkish Lira to USD

 Billions of dollars heading for Turkey

 A senior analyst at BlueBay Asset Management, a multibillion-dollar fund that's invested heavily in Turkey, said the Lira is the cheapest it's been since 2003 - and that's great news for their shareholders.

 "Global investors can get 11 percent to 12 percent return on Turkish T-bills," said Timothy Ash.
 "At the same time, you are getting excellent yield in terms of interest rates on local bonds."